ChalmersGU-data-structure-courses/OpenDSA/RST/en/Glossary.rst

       For a sorted array, it is :math:`\Omega(\log n)` in the worst case, typically proved using an argument similar to the :term:`sorting lower bound` proof.
-      However, it is possible to search a sorted array in the average case in :math:`O(\log \log n)` time.
+      Indeed, it is possible to search a sorted array in the average case in :math:`O(\log n)` time.

    search problem
       Given a particular key value :math:`K`, the search problem is to